Use the dashboard

 Filter the dashboard

-You can filter the information displayed on the dashboard by selecting one or all of the following default filters, as well as any custom filters you have created:
+You can filter the information displayed on the dashboard using a combination of default filters and any custom filters you created.

 -